Alcoa Corporation (AA): Recent activity puts odds in your favor

 Alcoa Corporation (AA): Technical Analysis

-Raw Stochastic average of Alcoa Corporation in the period of last 50 days is set at 0.68%.
-The result represents improvement in oppose to Raw Stochastic average for the period of the last 20 days, recording 0.68%.
-In the last 20 days, the company’s Stochastic %K was 5.04% and its Stochastic %D was recorded 10.01%.
+Raw Stochastic average of Alcoa Corporation in the period of last 50 days is set at 0.17%.
+The result represents downgrade in oppose to Raw Stochastic average for the period of the last 20 days, recording 0.18%.
+In the last 20 days, the company’s Stochastic %K was 0.70% and its Stochastic %D was recorded 2.10%.